Enhancing a donor profile with employment data

 [Bonus] Method #6: Send an email to all “Eligible but Not Submitted” donors.

-If you subscribe to Double the Donation’s tools, there are a number of ready-built reports available within the 360MatchPro platform.
+If you subscribe to Double the Donation’s tools, there are a number of ready-built reports available within the Double the Donation platform.
 One of these, called the “Eligible but Not Submitted” report, is designed to identify those who have been marked as matching gift eligible by their employer name but have not yet submitted their matching gift requests.
 Those are your best matching gift prospects, and they’re currently letting their gifts go unclaimed.

 Increase matching gift revenue with unclaimed matches.